Tesmi-Develop/shared-component-flamework/README.md

 * @Action()

 Decorator turns your method into action. (action is a function that changes the state of your component).

-* @SharedSubscribe(side: "Server" | "Client" | "Both", selector, predicate?)

-This decorator subscribes your method to listen for a state change.
-side - argument that indicates which side will subscribe this method to listen for state.

 * @Subscribe(selector, predicate?)